kharvd/gpt-cli/README.md

 pip install -r requirements.txt
 ```

-Add the OpenAI API token to your `.bashrc` file (in the root of your home folder).
+Add the OpenAI API key to your `.bashrc` file (in the root of your home folder).
 In this example we use nano, you can use any text editor.

 ```